mlubinsky/mlubinsky.github.com/airflow/README.md

  Airflow proposes several executor out of the box, from the simplest to the most full-featured:

 * SequentialExecutor: a very basic, single task at a time, executor that is also the default one.
-You do NOT want to use this one for anything but unit testing
+You do NOT want to use this one for anything but unit testing, it uss SQLite -> will not require you to install any external db

 * LocalExecutor: also very basic, it runs the tasks on the same host as the scheduler, and is quite simple to set-up.
 It’s the best candidate for small, non-distributed deployments, and development environments, but won’t scale horizontally
 * CeleryExecutor: here we are beginning to scale out over a distributed cluster of Celery workers to cope with a large sized task set.
 Still quite easy to set-up and use, it’s the recommended setup for production
 * MesosExecutor: if you’re one of the cool kids, and have an existing Mesosinfrastructure, surely your will want to leverage as a destination for your task executions